Are you looking for information about offers, devices or your account?

 Circularity of network waste

 Our resource efficiency and waste disposal management programmes minimise the environmental impacts of network and IT equipment waste.
-When reuse options (either through resale or redeployment) are exhausted, we recycle obsolete equipment responsibly using approved recycling agencies.
+When reuse options,either through redeployment or resale, are exhausted, we send obsolete equipment to approved recycling agencies for recycling.

 Circularity of devices